-Whitefly, techniques and organic treatments to avoid them
+Whitefly, techniques and organic treatments to avoid it

-Whiteflies are tiny insects that can attack all kinds of plants, particularly:
+Whitefly is a tiny insect that attacks all kinds of plants, particularly:

-hibiscus, geraniums, greater celandine, fuchsia plants and certain vegetables from the vegetable patch such as tomatoes.
+hibiscus, geranium, greater celandine, fuchsia and certain vegetables from the vegetable patch such as tomato.

 After forming a large colony under the leaves, these insects suck the sap of the plant and weaken it.
 They also make leaves sticky and cause sooty mold to appear.

-A large-scale invasion can lead to the plant’s demise.
+A large-scale invasion can even lead to the plant’s demise.

 Conditions that favor the spread of whitefly